ADMISSIONS & WAITING LISTS

 This applications form is for all applications other than applications for year 6 into 7 (secondary transfer) entry in September each year (see above).

-The academy operates a waiting list system to manage over-subscription.
 Upon receipt of an in-year application, should there be a vacancy in the appropriate year group, places will be offered after applying the above oversubscription criteria to ALL applicants, including those already on the waiting list, if one exists in the order set out in the relevant admissions policy.

 Where there are more applications than places available, each application will be ranked in accordance with the published oversubscription criteria in order to allocate places.
-No other factors will be used to determine the offer of a place at the academy.

-Parents will be informed of the outcome in writing within 15 school days of an applicatioin and the reasons for the decision and given details of their right to appeal and the process for any appeals to be heard by an independent appeals panel.
+Parents will be informed of the outcome in writing within 15 school days of an application and the reasons for the decision and given details of their right to appeal and the process for any appeals to be heard by an independent appeals panel.
 Where a place has not been offered, parents will be given the opportunity for their child to remain on the waiting list.

-ADMISSIONS WAITING LIST
+5. ADMISSIONS WAITING LIST

 Cranford Community College is normally full and over-subscribed in all year groups and hence the academy operates a waiting list system to ensure fair admissions.